Cachée River (Saint-Maurice River tributary)

-The Rivière Cachée (English: Hidden River) is a tributary of the Saint-Maurice River, flowing on the north bank of the Saint Lawrence River, entirely in the town of Notre-Dame-du-Mont-Carmel, in the Les Chenaux Regional County Municipality, in the administrative region of Mauricie, in the province of Quebec, in Canada.
+The Rivière Cachée (English: Hidden River) is a tributary of the Saint-Maurice River, flowing on the north bank of the Saint Lawrence River, entirely in Notre-Dame-du-Mont-Carmel (Parish Municipality), in Les Chenaux Regional County Municipality (RCM), in Mauricie administrative region, in province of Quebec, Canada.

-The course of the Hidden River descends mainly in the forest zone, passing on the west side of the village of Notre-Dame-du-Mont-Carmel.
+The course of the Hidden River descends mainly in the forest zone, passing on the west side of the Notre-Dame-du-Mont-Carmel (Parish Municipality.

 Geography

 The Hidden River rises at the mouth of Valmont Lake (length: 0.7 km; altitude: 122 m).
 This lake is located in the southern part of a large swamp area which extends in the sector of Shawinigan-Sud, in Lac-à-la-Tortue and Saint-Narcisse.
 This source is located at: